huaqiangwang/DeathStarBench-1/socialNetwork/README.md

 docker stack deploy --compose-file=docker-compose-swarm.yml <service-name>
 ```

+### Disable SSL
+Now by default SSL are enabled between all microservices (except storge and cache).
+To disable SSL can follow below steps:
+1. Change `ssl/enabled` in `config/service-config.json` to `false`
+2. Seach `config:set("ssl", true)` in `nginx-web-server/conf/nginx.conf` and change the line to `config:set("ssl", false)`
+3. Restart all containers

 ### Register users and construct social graphs
 Register users and construct social graph by running
 `python3 scripts/init_social_graph.py`.
 This will initialize a social graph